-Although the contributor of these 40 images, Warwick Reeder, was fully aware that the A. H. Boyd attribution was merely idle speculation on the part of researcher Chris Long, originating as a rumour spread by Boyd’s descendants and without substance, and to this day, without proof of any kind, his deference to Chris Long at that time (Reeder, MA thesis ANU 1995; Long, TMAG 1995) ensured that A. H. Boyd joined the ranks of photohistory, to be credited as the reputed photographer of convicts, and clearly that is a false premise based in deception.
+Although the contributors of these 40 images, Warwick Reeder and Tim Bonyhady, were fully aware that the A. H. Boyd attribution was merely idle speculation on the part of researcher Chris Long, originating as a rumour spread by Boyd’s descendants and without substance, and to this day, without proof of any kind, his deference to Chris Long at that time (Reeder, MA thesis ANU 1995; Long, TMAG 1995) ensured that A. H. Boyd joined the revered ranks of 19th century “artist photographers”, to be credited as the reputed photographer of convicts, and clearly that is a false premise based in deception.

 These photographs, one of which was pasted to the criminal’s record (a blue form) were kept in a bound Hobart Gaol Records books, with duplicates circulated to police stations on the prisoner’s discharge.
 More duplicates from Nevin’s original negative taken at a a single sitting with the prisoner were kept in the Photo Books as a supplement to the police gazettes, called Tasmania Reports of Crime Information for Police.
-It was Beattie who salvaged these records from the Sheriff’s Office at the Hobart Gaol in the 1900s, saw their commercial potential and reprinted an unknown quantity.
-In doing so, he divorced the original photographs from their contemporaneous references to the prisoner’s criminal record sheet and references to other registers used by police, displaying them in his museum them with the verso transcription “Taken at Port Arthur” to enhance their historic appeal to tourists visiting his museum and the Port Arthur prison site where the film of Marcus Clarke’s 1874 novel, For The Term of His Natural Life was in production in 1908, and the second full-length feature in 1927.
+It was Beattie who salvaged these records from the Sheriff’s Office at the Hobart Gaol in the 1900s, saw their commercial potential and reprised over 300, reprinting an unknown quantity.
+In doing so, he divorced the original photographs from their contemporaneous references to the prisoner’s criminal record sheet and references to other registers used by police, displaying them in his museum with the verso transcription “Taken at Port Arthur” to enhance their historic appeal to tourists visiting his museum and the Port Arthur prison site where the first film of Marcus Clarke’s 1874 novel, For The Term of His Natural Life was in production in 1908, and the second full-length feature in 1927.

 Some of his acquisitions remained intact as complete records bearing the prisoner’s carte, many were loose duplicates of cartes or became loose once he had removed them from the paper criminal sheet, and some were Nevin’s glass negatives.
 A.H.
 Boyd had nothing to do with these photographs.
 He was not a photographer, he had no reputation in his lifetime as a photographer, nor subsequently, no works by A.H.
 Boyd are extant today, and no official documents exist which associate him with a personal mandate to photograph prisoners.